Cacti/documentation/General-Installing-Instructions.md

 General Installing Instructions
 ===============================

-Please make sure, the following packages are installed according to your operating systems requirements.
+Make sure the following packages are installed according to your operating systems requirements.
 Verify, that httpd/apache and mysqld/mariadb are started at system startup.

 Required Packages for Most Operating Systems
 --------------------------------------------------------------------